RNNFast: An Accelerator for Recurrent Neural Networks Using Domain Wall Memory: RNNFast Architecture

 \subsubsection{Input and Weight Mapping}

 The inputs and weights assignment to racetracks is a trade-off between access latency and hardware overhead.
 In RNNFast, inputs are spread across multiple racetracks with 1 bit per track.
 This allows an entire input word to be read in a single cycle, as the top half of Figure \ref{Fig.:layout} illustrates.
 Error detection bits are also included in the tracks and their role will be detailed in Section \ref{sec:errors}.
+Note that the input tracks do not require dummy domains (Figure \ref{Fig.:tile}-b).
+Values at the end of the track are read and sent to the neighboring track.

 Unlike inputs, which move from track to track along the chain, weights are stationary at PE level and are reused multiple times.
 This means that after scanning all weights, the tracks need to be returned to the initial weight.
 To minimize the number of shifts, weight values are distributed both within and across multiple racetracks.
-Weight racetracks are provisioned with multiple read/write heads (5 in our design).
+Weight racetracks are provisioned with multiple read/write heads (5 in our design) which divide the racetrack into 6 10-bit segments.
+The left-most segment domains are used as dummy domains and the rest of the segments are used to store weight values.
 Data layout is such that all read heads across all tracks can access all the bits of a single weight simultaneously.
+Racetracks are grouped in sets of 4, with each set storing 10 weights.
 The bottom of Figure \ref{Fig.:layout} illustrates this layout.
 Weight $W_0$ (red) is currently aligned with the read heads.
 A single-position shift to the left will align the next weight $W_1$ (blue) with all the read heads.
+Access to each set of weight racetracks is pipelined.
+When all 10 weights are read from the current set of racetracks, the next set of weights will be read from next set.
+While the new weights are accessed, the weights in previous set are shifted back to their initials positions.
+This takes place when the racetrack set is not being accessed and is therefore off the timing critical path.